Learn all about TLS/SSL certificates, the digital files that help to authenticate and secure data transfers across the internet.

 Similarly, never access Proton or other important accounts from a device with a root certificate installed, or from a public or shared device you don’t own, especially if it was given to you by someone you don’t completely trust.

 Attacking CAs directly

 For TLS certification to work, the CA must be secure.
 Any breach of the CA could lead to the incorrect or fraudulent authorization of keys.

 CAs have occasionally been compromised, as we saw in the data breaches at Comodo and DigiNotar(new window) in 2011, which allowed attackers to issue fraudulent certificates.

 Mistakenly issued certificates

-While it is true that CAs and TLS-based encryption methods are relatively secure, there’s always scope for improvement.
+While CAs and TLS-based encryption methods are relatively secure, there’s always scope for improvement.

-Utilizing a DNS resource record lets domain owners decide which CAs are allowed to issue certificates for a given domain.
+DNS CAA allows domain owners to use a DNS resource record to specify which CAs are allowed to issue certificates for a given domain.
 If a CAA record exists, only the CAs listed in that record can issue the host’s certificate.

-Although this provides some protection against unintended certificate misuse, it is very difficult for users to detect if a CA ignores the CAA advisory.
-This is why certificate transparency is necessary.
+Although this provides some protection against unintended certificate misuse, it’s very difficult for users to detect if a CA ignores the CAA advisory.
+That’s why we use certificate transparency.

-To ensure the validity of certificates and prevent mis-issuances, all CAs post the certificates they have generated on public log servers, known as certificate transparency (CT) logs.
-These servers send a signature to the CA, promising to publish their certificate.
+To ensure the validity of certificates and prevent them from being mistakenly or fraudulently issued, all CAs post the certificates they generate on public log servers known as Certificate Transparency (CT) logs.
+These servers send a signature to the CA promising to publish their certificate.